LimeChain/Rock-Node/README.md

-# Rock-Node
+# Rock Node

-Rock Node is high-performance Rust implementation of the hiero-block-node.
+A high-performance, decentralized data-availability layer for the Hiero network.